git-reset-hard/customer-profiler/README.md

 # Yelp-alitics Customer Profiler

-Generates customer profile/restaurant preferences based on clicks, check-ins, and reviews.
+Generates customer profile/restaurant preferences based on user check-ins, and reviews.
+This is a microservice intended to integrate with the entire [Yelp-alitics system](https://github.com/git-reset-hard).

-## Roadmap

-View the project roadmap [here](https://docs.google.com/spreadsheets/d/1KmNzdBwZN6pfllJ3b-JZxu4imRT7uQpOzQDzl5VosUI/edit?usp=sharing)

 ## Contributing